Take the Lead in Your Life

 Teenage boys learn how to take the lead in their own lives by following a structured day, managing their time effectively, setting goals, and by demonstrating respect in their communications and interactions with others.
 Unlike public schools and most private schools where leaders are chosen by popularity, our cadets are charged with a high level of responsibility in the governance of campus.
 They learn teamwork and acquire real world management skills as they lead, mentor, and guide others.
 Our highly successful leadership program at Army & Navy fosters camaraderie, develops life and leadership skills, and opportunities to serve our community.
 Some of the many outcomes of JROTC and our Leadership Education Training (LET), include: Independence, resiliency, motivation, self-discipline, confidence, and a strong moral compass.

 While most of our graduates attend public and private universities, a smaller percentage of graduates attend ROTC universities and the top service academies.
-Our college matriculation boasts higher education institutions, including: Stanford, Johns Hopkins, Cornell, Columbia, Rutgers, MIT, NYU, UCLA, UC Berkeley, UCSD, UCI, Boston College, U.S. Military Academy at West Point, U.S. Naval Academy at Annapolis, and the United States Coast Guard Academy.
-As more students complete our aviation course, we expect interest to grow in aviation careers and the U.S. Air Force Academy.
+Our college matriculation boasts higher education institutions, including: Stanford, Johns Hopkins, Cornell, Columbia, Rutgers, MIT, NYU, University of Chicago, UCLA, UC Berkeley, UCSD, UCI, Boston College, and the highly selective service academies.
+As more students complete our aviation course, we are seeing a growing number of graduates head off to Embry-Riddle Aeronautical University.

 Regardless of your college and career choices, we will provide you with the mental, physical, social, and ethical tools needed for you to take the lead in your life.

 As an Honor Unit with Distinction, the highly respected JROTC program at Army and Navy Academy gives our cadets the opportunity to cultivate core life skills like teamwork, organization, problem solving, character development, and communication.
-Our program serves to heighten your experience in the Corps of Cadets and builds a lasting brotherhood among our graduates.
-You will leave the Academy prepared to become one of tomorrow’s leaders.
+Our JROTC program serves to heighten your experience within the Corps of Cadets and builds a lasting brotherhood among our graduates.
+You will leave our military academy poised and prepared to become one of tomorrow’s leaders.

 The Army and Navy Academy is the place for developing human excellence in young men so they not only do well in their endeavours, they live well in their lives.
 Students explore the meaning of each of our core values with practical seminars and exercises to transform their mindsets.
 The values move from abstract ideas into actionable concepts.
 Not only will you strengthen your core values, you will do community service projects to put your values into action.
 Honor.
 Integrity.
 Respect.
 Responsibility.
 Compassion.
 Gratitude.